LUKERHYS/Simulated-Network-Monitor/readme.md

 [Diagram showing network-app-cron-dashboard + databases and interactions]

 #### Network server
-The network server stores and presents the static data of each network device via a RESTful API built using Flask.
+The network server stores and presents the static data of each network device, via a RESTful API built using Flask.
 It is not directly accessible in the live version but is used to provide data to the app server.

 It has a POST route for adding multiple devices, via port 5000 when runnning locally.
 This route can be used on the server for adding new devices.